 National Leadership Program, Summer 2015

-Matthew Ross was a Nonprofit Management Fellow with RespectAbility during the summer of 2015.
+Matthew Ross was a Nonprofit Management Apprentice with RespectAbility during the summer of 2015.
 He researched information for potential grants and edited proposals.
 He developed content and edited captions for RespectAbility’s Global Giving page for the September Open Challenge.

 In addition, Ross researched and developed content for a press release about the leading states in terms of percent of individuals with disabilities who are employed and developed content for a disability resource toolkit for various synagogues to use in accommodating and including individuals with disabilities in High Holiday services.
 Ross also leafleted on Capitol Hill, furnishing materials to staff of numerous Representatives about the 25th Anniversary of the ADA and encouraging them to make statements about this milestone.

 Ross has a master’s degree in language and communications from Georgetown University and a master’s degree in speech-language pathology from UNC Chapel Hill.
-After his fellowship with RespectAbility, Ross began working as a proposal specialist for Intelligent Decisions.
+After his time with RespectAbility, Ross began working as a proposal specialist for Intelligent Decisions.

 JOIN OUR TEAM!

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact [email protected] for more information.

 - PUBLIC POLICY/EMPLOYMENT

 - CIVIC ENGAGEMENT/COALITION BUILDING